awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 1. Create the DB instance for your primary Aurora DB cluster\.
 To do so, use the `[create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html)` CLI command\.

-   1. Pass the name of your Aurora DB cluster with the `--db-instance-identifier` parameter
+   1. Pass the name of your Aurora DB cluster with the `--db-instance-identifier` parameter\.

      You don't need to pass the `--master-username` and `--master-user-password` parameters in the command, because it gets those from the Aurora DB cluster\.